A Decomposition Analysis of Diffusion Over a Large Network: Appendix: Mathematical Proofs

 The rest of the proofs are devoted to proving Theorems \ref{thm: asym val} and \ref{thm: FWER}.
 Throughout the auxiliary results below, we assume that the conditions of Theorem \ref{thm: FWER} hold.
 (In fact, Assumption \ref{assump: nondeg Omega} is used only for the proof of Theorem \ref{thm: FWER}.)
-The following lemma gives a bound for the rate of growth for the maximum degree $d_{mx}$ of the proxy, observed graph $G$.
-This lemma is a consequence of Assumption \ref{assump: network formation}.